TomMcFarlane97/StreetGroupTechTest/README.md

 # StreetGroupTechTest
 Street Group Tech Test

 Please note, this is an idea of how I would code.
-It is more psuedo coding and an idea as to how I like to structure my code.
+It is more psuedo code and an idea as to how I like to structure my code.
-Regex is not my strongest point.

 Requirements to run this tech test

 - php 7.4